johngage/website-analyst/content/post/second-stage-case-acceleration-and-negative-implications-for-hospitals-and-contact-tracing-personal-ppe-as-hope/index.md

 shows the kind of “saddle” behavior I previously imagined

-in the case curves with a second leg up is emerging in the case data

-from behind the huge peaks from unconstrained/rapid spread in NY, LA, MI, etc. that were otherwise occluding them,

-which observation emphasizes a concern that we may see a substantially larger number of cases confirmed in the data in say 4-6 weeks.
+in the case curves with a second leg up is emerging in the case data from behind the huge peaks from unconstrained/rapid spread in NY, LA, MI, etc. that were otherwise occluding them, which observation emphasizes a concern that we may see a substantially larger number of cases confirmed in the data in say 4-6 weeks.

 THIS WAS PREDICTED BY WUHAN DATA

-This is as was expected from the Wuhan data, available since March, as I had described in an April 6 email,

-attached for convenience again below, which email contained this sketch of the effect
+This is as was expected from the Wuhan data, available since March, as I had described in an April 6 email, attached for convenience again below, which email contained this sketch of the effect

-a variation of what was seen in Wuhan, this from a Harvard coauthored study from early March—
+\--a variation of what was seen in Wuhan, this from a Harvard coauthored study from early March—

 THIS MAKES STAYING WITHIN HOSPITAL CRITICAL CARE CAPACITY VERY DIFFICULT

-This “second stage” acceleration in cases will make it very difficult to get out of community spread and

-stay in a contact tracing regime and also importantly to not overload the hospital critical care capacity.
+This “second stage” acceleration in cases will make it very difficult to get out of community spread and stay in a contact tracing regime and also importantly to not overload the hospital critical care capacity.

-This paper
+This paper,

 > Projecting the transmission dynamics of SARS-CoV2 through the post-pandemic period.
 >
 > [https://science.sciencemag.​org/content/early/2020/04/24/​science.abb5793](https://science.sciencemag.org/content/early/2020/04/24/science.abb5793)

-estimates that we should really stay closed until we have a very low number of active cases

-perhaps 5 per 10000 or less before opening up during a contact tracing regime as was discussed in this paper
+estimates that we should really stay closed until we have a very low number of active cases--perhaps 5 per 10000 or less-- before opening up during a contact tracing regime as was discussed in this paper

 which paper suggests staying open in such a regime only until we have no more than 35 cases per 10000;

 these active cases then read on critical care capacity which we do not want to exceed.

-I here assume that the daily cases would need to be 10x less than this to have the active cases being this low

-(assuming 10 days in critical care average) and thus take the limits to be 5 and 35 actual new cases per 100,000 daily.
+I here assume that the daily cases would need to be 10x less than this to have the active cases being this low (assuming 10 days in critical care average) and thus take the limits to be 5 and 35 actual new cases per 100,000 daily.

 \
-With 330m people we would thus hope to get down to 3300*5 =16500 actual new cases per day to open up\
-not the probably 100000+ actual new cases per day we are at right now.
+With 330m people we would thus hope to get down to 3300*5 =16500 actual new cases per day to open up, not the probably 100000+ actual new cases per day we are at right now.

 Thus, despite 6 weeks or so of shelter-in-place, we are probably still >6x high.

 (The confirmed cases are of course only a fraction of the actual cases; this 100k cases is I think conservative for actual.)

-The Science paper authors state 35 per 10000 active here translated to be 35 per 100000 new daily cases,

-as a threshold to close down, from which at most 35*3300=115,500 daily countrywide new cases can be allowed

-to allow the hospital critical care capacity to be sufficient.\
+The Science paper authors state 35 per 10000 active here translated to be 35 per 100000 new daily cases, as a threshold to close down, from which at most 35*3300=115,500 daily countrywide new cases can be allowed to allow the hospital critical care capacity to be sufficient.\
 (This is also further discussed in my April 14 email discussing that paper reincluded below.)

 \
 Thus we should actually be clamping down now rather than opening up,\
 to try to bend the daily actual new case count down to 5 per 100000, which bending we have achieved far too weakly.\
 \
-HOW MUCH MIGHT REOPENING INCREASE THE CASE COUNT?\
+**HOW MUCH MIGHT REOPENING INCREASE THE CASE COUNT?**\
 \
 A simple estimate would be that opening up will raise the case count,\
 perhaps by 4x over the course of the next 4-6 weeks